Birinder1469/BirinderSingh_Blog/_posts/DataDriven-Move.md

 ---
 layout: post
 title:  "From Surrey to Dunbar - A Data driven move"
-date: 2018-09-29
+date:   2016-03-15
 excerpt: "Data Analysis"
-tags: [sample post, images, test]
+tag:
+- sample
+- post
+- video
 comments: true
 ---

 One fine evening in may this year I returned from my work after an hour-long bus ride to my home in Surrey.
 Totally exhausted I lay on the bed and before I could realize I was in deep sleep.
 In the middle of the night I woke up and a thought crossed my mind.
 My Master of Data Science program was just 3 months away and I started questioning my decision to stay in Surrey and not in Vancouver.
 My work was tiring but the MDS program would be much more tiring.
 I started thinking if I had made wise choice to plan to stay in Surrey and commute to UBC everyday.
 It was at 2 AM when the data scientist in me woke up and I started my research.
 The question in mind was to analyze if it was better to stay in Surrey and commute to UBC everyday or rent a place closer to UBC.
 I discussed with my friends studying at UBC and I decided to limit my search to the Dunbar area in case I decide to move.
 I shortlisted couple of important factors I had to base my decision on.

 **1. Distance**